-Kenwood House is the longest-running outdoor music venue in the UK, beginning annual summer concerts in 1951.
-However, its long association with outdoor music can be traced back to the 1750’s when Promenade (Proms) Concerts first became popular in London’s pleasure gardens.
+Kenwood is one of the oldest outdoor music sites in the UK; first presenting commercial concerts within its grounds during the 1750’s, when Promenade (Proms) concerts first became popular in London’s pleasure gardens.

 The origins of a stately home on the northernmost part of Hampstead Heath began in the early 17th Century and its architectural evolution over a 400 year period, from a grand neoclassical villa to its current Georgian splendour, makes Kenwood House a culturally unique example of London's aristocratic heritage.
 In 1754, it was bought by William Murray, the first in a long line of Earls of Mansfield who lived at Kenwood for almost 200 years, until in 1925 it was bought by Lord Iveagh, a member of the Irish Guinness family who furnished it with one of the most important art collections in the UK - featuring works by Rembrandt, Gainsborough, Vermeer and Reynolds.
 Upon his death in 1927, Iveagh left the house and grounds to the State, stipulating that the public must not be charged a fee to view his treasured art collection.
 It's now maintained and cared for by English Heritage.